 XI.A.
 Knock Down.
-The definition of a knock down is when any of the following criteria are met:
+A knock down shall be declared when a legitimate attack is delivered and any of the following criteria are met:

 XI.A.1.
 When any part of the body other than the sole of the foot touches the floor due to the force of the opponent's legitimate attack